Rose1845/Rose1845/README.md

 ## FrontEnd Developer

-- 🔭 I’m currently working on power learn project
 - 🌱 I’m currently learning DJANGO
 - 👯 I’m looking to collaborate on Frontend projects
-- 📫 How to reach me: ...
+- 📫 How to reach me:odhiamborose466@gmail.com
-- 😄 Pronouns: SHE
-- ⚡ Fun facts